 You can read here more about where to have Australian animal encounters

 Where to stay: There’s a huge variety of choices from luxury lodges to family resorts.
 There’s everything from holiday parks to cabins or motels depending on your group size.
 We like to use Stayz as a holiday home finder for larger groups.
-Check out Booking.com Margaret River for the latest hotel prices
+Check out Booking.com for the latest hotel prices at Margaret River

 Learn More: The Margaret River Region tourism board has a lot of information on their website and are ever so helpful to speak to in person – tell them exactly what you’re looking for to fill your weekend and they’ll help you plot a plan.
 A great app to download to help you on your adventures down south is “Find the Fun”.
-Experience Oz Margaret River also lists lots of activities and tours.
+Experience Oz also lists lots of activities and tours in Margaret River.